 MEDICAL MISSION TRIPS

-Through our medical supply recycling program and our medical mission trips, PWH has established an extensive international network of partner hospitals.
-Since 2009, we have held programs in Bangladesh, Cambodia, Cameroon, Colombia, Libya, Peru, Rwanda, Senegal, Sierra Leone, Tanzania, Turkey (Syrian refugees) and Uganda, and we have plans to return to many of these countries.
-In addition, Liberia, Ethiopia, Nigeria Burundi, Sudan, Vietnam, and Zimbabwe have requested our assistance.
+Through these trips, and our Container Program, PWH has established an extensive network of international partnerships.
+Since 2009, we have held programs in Bangladesh, Cambodia, Cameroon, Colombia, Libya, Peru, Rwanda, Senegal, Sierra Leone, Tanzania, Turkey (Syrian refugees) and Uganda.

-We hope you'll join us for an incredible opportunity to provide healthcare to those who need it most in a structured, educational, and safe environment!
+Join us for an incredible opportunity to provide healthcare to those who need it most in a structured, educational, and safe environment!
 Our upcoming medical mission trips are listed below.
-If you are considering a trip or have any remaining questions, please e-mail us.
-If you are ready to commit, please fill out the medical mission application materials by clicking the links below.
+If you are considering a trip or have any remaining questions, please reach out.
+If you are ready to commit, please fill out the medical mission application by clicking the links below.

 The day to day needs on the ground, where we provide all of our medical missions remain dramatic.
 2021 travel will be contingent upon a COVID-19 vaccine.
 As we move forward with the medical mission program in 2021, we want to ensure that all team members and international partners are safe.
 COVID-19 vaccinations will be mandatory for PWH participants.